 Wesley Medical Center was established in 1912 by the Southwest Conference of the United Methodist Church.
 Called the "house of healing on the hill," the institution grew, thanks to the hard work of its employees and the vision of its leaders.

-Today, Wesley is the busiest hospital in the region, with nearly 28,000 inpatient admissions, 52,501 outpatient admissions and close to 150,000 Emergency Department visits each year.
+Today, Wesley is the busiest hospital in the region, with nearly 32,000 inpatient admissions, 143,000 ER visits and close to 400,000 patient encounters.
 Wesley is a tertiary care center for the region, serving most of the state of Kansas and northern Oklahoma.
-It's long been known as the "baby hospital."
-That's because more than 5,800 babies are born at Wesley every year -- more than at any other hospital in the state.
+It’s long been known as the “baby hospital.”
+That’s because more than 5,000 babies are born at Wesley every year – more than at any other hospital in the state.
 Wesley is the home of the University of Kansas School of Medicine-Wichita's Obstetrics & Gynecology Residency Program, training young physicians in the art and science of caring for pregnant women before, during and after childbirth.

 Wesley Birth Care Suites